Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 What did Adobe gain by shifting to a subscription model?

 A prime example of a subscription-based business model is Apple Music, Apple's music streaming service launched in 2015.
-This flat-rate, unlimited music streaming service allows users to freely listen to millions of songs.
-They can also download tracks they like to add to their personal library and take them on the go.
+This flat-rate, all-you-can-listen service allows users to freely enjoy millions of songs.
+They can also download favorites to add to their personal library and take them on the go.

 Similarly, in video streaming, services like Hulu, Netflix, and Amazon Prime Video have entered the Japanese market one after another, offering unlimited access to movies, dramas, and other video content for a flat fee.
 This has made such services feel increasingly familiar in Japan.